0x1F9F1/binja-msvc/README.md

-# Binja RTTI
+# Binja MSVC
 Author: **Brick**

-A very basic plugin to scan for MSVC RTTI and create/label vtables.
+A basic plugin which scans for MSVC RTTI and RUNTIME_FUNCTION's